sumn2u/learn-javascript/en/numbers/README.md

 # Numbers

-JavaScript has **only one type of number** – 64-bit float point.
+JavaScript has **only one type of number** – 64 bit float point.
 It's the same as Java's `double`.
 Unlike most other programming languages, there is no separate integer type, so 1 and 1.0 are the same value.
 Creating a number is easy, it can be done just like for any other variable type using the `var` keyword.

 Numbers can be created from a constant value: